U.S. top court rebuffs mystery company in Mueller subpoena fight

 The case has remained a high-profile mystery, with the Supreme Court and lower courts declining to identify the company, the country that owns it or the specific purpose of the subpoena.
 The company has said it was a witness - as opposed to a suspect - in Mueller’s investigation.

 The Supreme Court in January refused to put the lower court ruling on hold.
 According to court filings, the daily fine imposed by U.S. District Court Judge Beryl Howell started accruing on Jan.
-15, so the company could now owe more than $3 million.
-Such fines accrue until the grand jury is no longer sitting.
+15. Such fines accrue until the grand jury is no longer sitting.
 It is unknown whether the grand jury has completed its work.

 The subpoena was issued in July 2018.
 Howell in September ordered the company to comply.